KATHLEEN MORENO DORKIN, M.M., m.ed.

 FOUNDING Head of Birches School

 Dr. Elizabeth ten Grotenhuis was the first Head of Birches School.
 She is Professor (emerita) of Japanese art history at Boston University and Associate in Research at the Reischauer Institute of Japanese Studies at Harvard.
 She received her undergraduate and graduate degrees from Harvard and is the author and editor of many publications, including Japanese Mandalas: Representations of Sacred Geography and Along the Silk Road.
-Elizabeth is a founding (and current) member of the Board of Yo-Yo Ma’s Silkroad project.
+Elizabeth was a founding member of the Board of Yo-Yo Ma’s Silkroad project.
 A mother and grandmother, Elizabeth has been writing for children in recent years.
 She has published in Calliope, the world history magazine for children, and was the consulting editor and an author for two issues, Music Travels the Silk Road (2007) and A Grand Society of Merchants: Sailing with the Dutch East India Company (2010).
 In 2016, she was the consulting editor and an author for Dig Into History's "Year One Along the Silk Road," an issue based on Birches School's innovative curriculum of the same name.
 In 2018, she was the consulting editor and an author for Dig into History's "Year 800" issue.
 She is a member of the Advisory Board of Dig Into History.

 FREDERIQUE BEGIN, M.A., licsw